Modern Slavery & Human Trafficking Statement

-The organisation operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:
+- The organisation operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:

 - Whistleblowing policy: The organisation encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, the organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 The organisation's whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
 Employees, customers or others who have concerns can use our confidential helpline provided by Expolink.

-If suppliers and sub-contractors are not able to demonstrate that they have a robust policy in place, we ensure that they agree to act in accordance with our policy.
+If any potential supply chain partner is unable to demonstrate that they have a robust policy in place, we ensure that they agree to act in accordance with our policy.

 - Evaluating the modern slavery and human trafficking risks of each new partner.